rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 ---
 title: Keeping Your App from Flying Off of the Rails with BDD - Part 1 of Question Mark
 date: 2015-08-16 23:59 UTC
-tags: technical, ruby, how-to, rails
+tags: technical, ruby, how-to, rails, cash cats
 ---

 _The following blarg assumes working knowledge of user story mapping, user